 The good: Descend here for tongue-tingling spicy brown food, tandoor goat chops and a booze selection worth rejoicing about.
 The mixed grill sizzler and telicherry fry are must orders as is the bone marrow biriyani.
-It will be a meal that will stick around your love handles, but will stick with you for life with a lively venue to match with heedful staff.
+It will be a meal that will stick around your love handles, but will stick with you for life with a lively venue to match and staff heedful to your needs.

 The bad: I noticed a distracting theme throughout my visits here, the guinea fowl reshmi kebabs are assassinated with a hard kick of salt, to the point that after one mouthful you’re reaching for the water.
-Does whoever is making them need serious palate readjustment?
+Would the person making them require serious palate readjustment?
 Perhaps – it is the only time the wheels come off meal though to an otherwise deeply sublime feed.
 Just like us, we see a neighbouring table leave theirs, they complained – we did the same and got the free strawberry and coconut falooda to cleanse the palate, this was good thing.
 That aside, the bill will make you wince, it’s a place to splash the cash, it’s the City after all.

 Would I go again?
 It’s a forgone conclusion